Historic home of B.J. and Mabel Palmer

-The Residence was home to B.J. and Mabel Palmer from 1912 until their deaths, Mabel in 1949 and B.J. in 1961.
-Their son Dave was raised in the house, and it was also home to various relatives that spent summers with "Uncle B.J." and "Aunt Mamie."
+The Palmer Family Residence was home to B.J. and Mabel Palmer from 1912 until their deaths – Mabel in 1949 and B.J. in 1961.
+Their son, Dr. Dave, was raised in the house.

-The Residence was placed on the National Register of Historic Places in 1984 because of the uniqueness of the porch, a showplace of the Palmer collections.
-Although the house only holds a fraction of the collections once owned by the Palmers, it is still a wonderful example of the collecting mania that gripped the world travelers of that era.
+The Residence was placed on the National Register of Historic Places in 1984 because of the uniqueness of the porch, a showcase of Palmer collections.
+Although the house only holds a fraction of the collections once owned by the Palmers, it’s still a wonderful display of treasures they acquired during their world travels.

-The address is 808 Brady Street, Davenport, Iowa.
-It is located on the corner of Brady and West 8th streets.
+The address is 808 Brady St., Davenport, Iowa.
 Tours meet in the Residence Courtyard.

-Graduation tour times are from 2-4 p.m. on Thursday before Graduation, as well the day of Graduation from 2-4 pm.
-Reservations are not required for these special Graduation tours.
+Graduation tour times are from 2-4 p.m. on Thursday before graduation, as well as the day of graduation from 2-4 p.m.
+Reservations aren’t required for these special graduation tours.

-Homecoming tours vary by year, so please check your Homecoming schedule.
-Due to the large number of visitors wishing to tour during Homecoming, we pass out free tickets for all tours that week.
-To pick up your free ticket, please visit us in the Residence courtyard during Homecoming.
+Homecoming tours vary by year, so please check the Homecoming schedule (link).
+Due to the large number of visitors wishing to tour the Residence during Homecoming, reservations must be made by picking up a free ticket in the Residence courtyard during Homecoming.

-Tours are available Monday through Friday from 9 a.m. until 5 p.m.
+Tours are available Monday through Friday from 9 a.m.–5 p.m.
 To schedule a tour, please call us at 563-884-5714.
-We request that you allow 24 hours notice for all tours.
+We request that you allow a 24-hour notice for all tours.

-The Residence is open for anyone wishing to tour.
+The Residence is open to the public.
 Please note that there are steps leading into the home and one room that is down a small set of stairs.
 We do not have a ramp or wheelchair lift into the home at this time.
 Properly supervised children are welcome.

 To help keep the residence open for tours, we request $5 per person.
 Current students receive a discounted rate.
 Renovations to the Residence are supported by donations.

-Guided tours are approximately one hour in length and tour the entire first floor of the Residence.
+Guided tours are approximately one hour in length and include the entire first floor of the Residence.
 Most of the rooms are set up how the Palmers had them while they lived here.
-Many artifacts are on display throughout the tour.
+Many artifacts are on display.

 A group called the Friends of the Mansion helps in the preservation and conservation of the house and its grounds.

-The Residence is located at 8th and Brady streets.
+The Residence is located at 808 Brady St. (corner of 8th and Brady streets).
 Tour groups may be dropped off in the loading dock area on the north side of 8th Street between Brady and Main streets.
-If Purgatory is open, you may use the stairs on the south side; if Purgatory is not open, go around to the Brady Street side of the house and through the gateway to the Courtyard.
+If Purgatory is open, you may use the stairs on the south side.
+If Purgatory is closed, go around to the Brady Street side of the house and through the gateway to the Courtyard.

 All monies will be refunded if the Palmer Foundation for Chiropractic History has been notified in writing at least 30 days prior to the tour date (unless specified differently on the contract).

-Final count and final balance is due 30 days prior to tour date.
+The final count and final balance is due 30 days prior to the tour date.
 You may add during those 30 days, but there are no refunds after the 30-day period has started.

-Checks or credit card are accepted for deposit and final payment.
+Checks or credit cards are accepted for deposit and final payment.

 - Bus drivers and escorts (who receive complimentary tours) will not be counted in the totals.